recursivethinker/python_scripts/simpleagent/README.md

     ```bash
     cd ~/.local/share/simpleagent
     ```
     Here, create your production `.env` and `config.yaml` files.
-The application will look for them in the same directory as the executable.
+The application will automatically look for them in the same directory as the executable.

 3.  **Create a Symlink:**
     To make the application callable from anywhere, create a symbolic link in `~/bin/`.